-Requests and inquiries concerning reproduction and rights should be addressed to the Australian Southern Bluefin Tuna Industry Association, PO Box 1146 PORT LINCOLN South Australia 5606 austuna@bigpond.com
+Requests and inquiries concerning reproduction and rights should be addressed to the

+Australian Southern Bluefin Tuna Industry Association,

+PO Box 1146

+PORT LINCOLN

+South Australia 5606

+austuna@bigpond.com

+Executive Summary

+Background

-Background Since 2008, Japan has annually submitted a number of papers (except 2013) to the Commission for the Conservation of Southern Bluefin Tuna (CCSBT) Extended Scientific Committee (ESC) concluding there is unaccounted catch mortality in the Australian southern bluefin tuna (SBT) ranching process (i.e. the Australian surface fishery).
-While Japan appears to be accepting that Australia is declaring the correct number of SBT caught, their main point is that the method of estimating the weight (~3,100 fish @ 100 fish \geq 10kg sample/tow) is potentially under-stating the weight into the pontoons.
-This uncertainty raised by the Japanese studies has led to the ESC deciding to run a scenario of 40% unaccounted catch in the Australian ranching catch in the operating model.
-Specifically, the Japanese have stated that the growth rates they have calculated in their studies for the SBT in the Australian farm sector are too high compared with wild SBT growth.
-This is despite official visits by the Japanese Government, industry and scientists (invited) and the CCSBT Quality Assurance Review (QAR) consultants in 2014 to report on the weight sampling process and all other parts of the supply chain.
-Issues Japan has repeatedly declined to provide the raw data used in its calculations so that it can be cross-checked.
-In a normal process this would be a necessary first step - particularly given the history of incomplete data in the CCSBT.
-Japan has indicated the source of the data is packing lists of Australian ranched exports to Japan.
-The chain of custody of these lists, which normally exist for fresh fish only, is that they were rarely provided to the Japanese agent and the product and lists remained the property of the Australian exporter.
-We would be pleased to authorise Japan to provide the lists so that the data can be confirmed.
-More important is that the claims in Japan's papers have never been tested against the very large public data base on tuna ranching and farming.
+Since 2008, Japan has annually submitted a number of papers (except 2013) to the Commission for the Conservation of Southern Bluefin Tuna (CCSBT) Extended Scientific Committee (ESC) concluding there is unaccounted catch mortality in the Australian southern bluefin tuna (SBT) ranching process (i.e. the Australian surface fishery).
+While Japan appears to be accepting that Australia is declaring the correct number of SBT caught, their main point is that the method of estimating the weight (\sim 3,100 fish @ 100 fish \geq 10kg sample/tow) is potentially under-stating the weight into the pontoons.

+Japan's assessment is that "It seems highly unlikely that farmed SBT can obtain such high growth rates."
+Japan's reasoning is that there can't be such a significant difference in growth rates between wild and farmed SBT.

+The issue has been discussed in detail during official visits by the Japanese Government, industry and scientists (invited) and by the CCSBT Quality Assurance Review (QAR) consultants in 2014 to report on the weight sampling process and all other parts of the supply chain.

+Issues

+Until our paper to the ESC in 2014, Japan's hypotheses have never been tested against the very large public data base on tuna ranching and farming.
 As one base literature source on the issue notes - "Models for wild SBT are unlikely to be applicable to farmed fish."
 (Gunn et al. 2002).

 Growth rates are much faster in intensive farms than in the wild.
+This is not surprising - because accelerating the growth is one of the main purposes of aquaculture, particularly where it can take advantage of seasonal growth.

+Purpose

-This is not surprising - because it is one of the main purposes of aquaculture, particularly where it can take advantage of seasonal growth.
-Purpose The aim of this review is to: Outline some of the large literature base on growth in tuna farming and ranching, including the relevance of wild growth models to intensive and often seasonal livestock production.
-Test the plausibility of Japan's conclusions against Feed Conversion Ratio (FCR) and other farming benchmarks.
-Identify a solution to Japan's reluctance to provide the raw data behind their calculations.
+The aim of this review is to:

+- (1) Outline some of the large literature base on growth in tuna farming and ranching, including the relevance of wild growth models to intensive and often seasonal livestock production. - (2) Test the plausibility of Japan's conclusions against Feed Conversion Ratio (FCR) and other farming benchmarks. - (3) Note other issues with Japan's methodology (e.g. using wild tagged fish data).

+Outcomes

-(4) Note other issues with Japan's methodology (e.g. using wild tagged fish data).
-(5) Raise topics for discussion and recommendations Outcomes Information derived from scientific literature suggests farm growth performance of Southern Bluefin Tuna (SBT) is comparable with the growth performance of Atlantic Bluefin Tuna and Pacific Bluefin Tuna (PBT) raised in farms in their respective areas.
+Information derived from scientific literature suggests farm growth performance of Southern Bluefin Tuna (SBT) is comparable with the growth performance of Atlantic Bluefin Tuna and Pacific Bluefin Tuna (PBT) raised in farms in their respective areas.
 This is equally supported through an economic analysis and growth comparisons which do not support hypotheses on unaccounted catch mortality.

+Recommendations

-Recommendations To measure fish size into farms, there is a need to review use of data from catch and release studies for the determination of length / age coefficients due to the stress as a direct result of handling and tagging.
+To measure fish size into farms, there is a need to review use of data from catch and release studies for the determination of length / age coefficients due to the stress as a direct result of handling and tagging.
 The resulting impacts could create incorrect length/age coefficients.

 Many of the issues/assumptions raised by Japan have been sufficiently addressed in this review using research information from all tuna ranching growing regions.
-However, it may still be helpful for Japan to provide the raw data used in its calculations, for validation by the Australian ranched tuna industry.

 It may be prudent for the CCSBT to seek external advice on issues within the ranching environment, as aquaculture science is a specialised field.